 Cleaning a jute rug is also fairly simple, regular vacuuming on both sides will keep it looking and feeling like new.
-If you do spill anything on it, make sure you do clean it up straight away as jute rugs are very absorbent, but that doesn’t mean that they aren’t easy to care for, with the right approach.
+If you do spill anything on it, make sure you clean it up straight away as jute rugs are very absorbent, but that doesn’t mean that they aren’t easy to care for, with the right approach.

-With a woven texture, jute doesn't shed either, which means not only does it stand the test of time, it also doesn’t create extra cleaning and vacuuming for you.
+With a woven texture, jute doesn't shed either, which means not only does it stand the test of time, but it also doesn’t create extra cleaning and vacuuming for you.
 Jute offers the best of both worlds - practicality and style.

-Introducing Jute to your Home
+Introducing Jute to Your Home

 Jute is easy to style in your home and offers many practicalities as well as enhancing your interiors.
 Jute rugs come in all sorts of shapes and sizes, from runners to oversized designs, round woven styles and even rugs with large cutout sections to add interest.

 A jute rug is often a great choice for the kitchen or open-plan kitchen diner.
-Consider a large jute rug under your dining table, to define this space, or if you have a sitting area in your open plan room, try a jute rug under the coffee table.
-Stylish yet understated, jute works in a number of interior styles, and is a great way to introduce subtle texture - a brilliant option for the pattern and/or colour shy.
+Consider a large jute rug under your dining table, to define this space, or if you have a sitting area in your open-plan room, try a jute rug under the coffee table.
+Stylish yet understated, jute works in a number of interior styles and is a great way to introduce subtle texture - a brilliant option for the pattern and/or colour shy.

 Jute works especially well in homes inspired by the seaside, Scandi interiors and boho style spaces, due to its natural colour and unique texture.
 This doesn’t mean to say that jute won’t work in other interior styles though - this is a highly versatile material that can enhance almost any space.
-Beautiful in its natural state, jute also looks fantastic dyed and still looks natural, rather than man made.
+Beautiful in its natural state, jute also looks fantastic dyed and still looks natural, rather than man-made.

 Sisal fibre comes from the Mexican agave plant - it produces a stiff fibre that is used in many different products.
 Sisal rugs are popular thanks to its hardy construction and durability, not only that, it has the ability to avoid the trapping of dust and no static build up, which is why this is a favourite within many people's homes and among interior designers.

-Much like jute, sisal rugs are very hard wearing so this makes them ideal for high traffic areas like living rooms and hallways.
+Like jute, sisal rugs are very hard wearing so this makes them ideal for high traffic areas like living rooms and hallways.
 That being said, it is not as soft as Jute, but it does offer added benefits mentioned above.

 Any spills should be cleaned up immediately to prevent any staining, and vacuumed on a regular basis to keep it fresh and vibrant.
 General care is easy, and sisal rugs will last a long time when taken care of properly, making this a great investment piece that can be enjoyed for years to come.
 Sisal is a practical choice, but you don’t have to compromise on style in favour of practicality.